Pipelines

 - deploy deployment.yaml

 The review job runs during the review stage and makes sure a review copy of the application will be deployed when working in a branch separate from master.
-This job extends the .review template from the gitlab-ci-helpers file.
+This job extends the .review job from deploy component.

-Implicit here is that the review job will run on any branch, and it will do continuous deployment to the given review environment if all stages before it has passed successfully.
+Implicit here is that the review job will run on any branch, except main or master, and it will do continuous deployment to the given review environment if all stages before it has passed successfully.

 This is essentially what lets you test changes without affecting staging or production.
 The FQDN of the staging environment will be created by a combination of $KUBE_TEST_ID set as an environment variable at the very top of the file and the branch name as given by the environment from the variable $CI_ENVIRONMENT_SLUG.